The Centre for Disaster Studies About CDS

 Formerly funded by an annual grant from the Queensland Department of Emergency Services, the Centre is now primarily supported through individual and government research grants and projects.
 Presently Associate Professor David King (Director) provides direction for the Centre through his leadership and guidance of our multidisciplinary research team.

-- Associate Professor David King - Director
+- Adjunct Professor David King - Director

 - Associate Professor Alison Cottrell